rsdoiel/antenna/archives/2025/snapshots_2025.19.md

 date: 2025-05-12, from: 404 Media Group

-The new site is a cozy and chaotic sucessor to 'Twitch plays Pokémon.
+The new site is a cozy and chaotic successor to 'Twitch plays Pokémon.

 <br>